surajgoraya/hmv/README.md

 ## Should I use this?

-Probably not, no. While it does get it's data directly from [covid19tracker.ca](http://covid19tracker.ca), I would still recommend using [covid19tracker.ca](http://covid19tracker.ca) or [CBC's Vaccination Tracker](https://newsinteractives.cbc.ca/coronavirustracker/).
+<b>Probably not, no.</b> While it does get it's data directly from [covid19tracker.ca](http://covid19tracker.ca), I would still recommend using [covid19tracker.ca](http://covid19tracker.ca) or [CBC's Vaccination Tracker](https://newsinteractives.cbc.ca/coronavirustracker/).
 There is always a possibility of me making mistakes as well as the code not being anywhere near production ready.
 This was really an excuse for me to experiment with VueJS.

 ## Stack
 - VueJS (Frontend)